ESAT Past Papers & Preparation

 Are NSAA and ENGAA papers still relevant for ESAT?

-Yes — they are the single best practice resource for ESAT.
-The ESAT specification is nearly identical to NSAA Section 1.
-UAT-UK themselves host these papers as official ESAT preparation material, and note where individual questions fall outside the current ESAT specification.
-Many ESAT specimen questions were taken directly from NSAA papers.
+Yes — they are widely regarded as the best practice resource for ESAT.
+The ESAT specification is closely aligned with NSAA Section 1, and UAT-UK host these papers as official ESAT preparation material (noting where individual questions fall outside the current ESAT specification).
+Many ESAT specimen questions are very similar to NSAA questions.

 What is a good ESAT score?